ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-datetimepicker/README.md

 <a name="globaloption"></a>

 ### Global Options
-You can change any of the global options directly in the your `main.js` through a `config.options` as shown below:
+You can change any of the global options directly in the `main.js` through a `config.options` as shown below:

 ```javascript
 export function configure(aurelia) {